Leto-gg/documentation/development/WhatIsIPFS.md

 ## Problems IPFS Solves

-- IPFS seeks to colve problems with the current web and existing data representation / routing/ transfer protocols like HTTP.
+- IPFS seeks to colve problems with the current web and existing data representation / routing / transfer protocols like HTTP.

 - Resilience
 - Performance
 - Data Soverignty

 ## Ways to use IPFS